 ST. JAMES GOLD CORP.
 Files Technical Report and Obtains Exchange Acceptance for Filing the Option Agreement on the Grub Line Newfoundland Project

 VANCOUVER, British Columbia, Jan.
-5, 2021 /CNW/ - St. James Gold Corp (TSX-V: LORD) (OTC: LRDJF) (the "Company") is pleased to announce the completion of a National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") technical report entitled "Geological Report on the Grub Line Property, Gander Area NTS 2D/15, Newfoundland Labrador", with an effective date of December 30, 2020 (the "Technical Report").
+8, 2021 /PRNewswire/ -- St. James Gold Corp (TSX-V: LORD) (OTC: LRDJF) (the "Company") is pleased to announce the completion of a National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") technical report entitled "Geological Report on the Grub Line Property, Gander Area NTS 2D/15, Newfoundland Labrador," with an effective date of December 30, 2020 (the "Technical Report").
 The Technical Report was prepared by Christopher Baldys, P. Eng, a "Qualified Person" as defined by NI 43-101 and independent of the Company.

 The Technical Report is available for review on SEDAR (www.sedar.com) and on the Company's website (www.stjamesgold.com).